-A story published by the Toronto Daily Star on the following day, April 28, explained how a “series of minor snafus kept the crowd of VIPs in a state of seat-edge nervousness throughout the ceremony, which had to run strictly to schedule because it was being televised by satellite to Europe.”
+A story published by the Toronto Daily Star the next day explained how a “series of minor snafus kept the crowd of VIPs in a state of seat-edge nervousness throughout the ceremony, which had to run strictly to schedule because it was being televised by satellite to Europe.”

 Other areas of concern included “the continuing threat of a walkout by security guards and a scheduled student demonstration against the Viet Nam war that could bring quick, repressive police action.”

 About 300 of the 1,000 security guards at Expo 67 left their post on April 27, 1967, demanding higher pay.
-They were persuaded to return, but there were rumours of another group of 150 staging another walkout in the days to come.
+They were persuaded to return, but there were rumours of another group of 150 guards staging a separate walkout in the days to come.

 “The guards get $2.35 an hour and are due for a 12-cent raise May 1,” reads the Star story.